Why Medical Ambassadors?

 - If you had a child with a chronic illness—reoccurring parasites, for example, or diarrhea or diseases of malnutrition—which would you prefer?
 A medical center miles away with long lines, or the neighbor next door who teaches you what to do that not only treats the symptoms of disease but eliminates the causes.
 Which would you choose?

-Read the recently published edition of Healing Lives: When Jesus Came to Town.
-Click here to read this edition.
+Read the recently published edition of Healing Lives: From Struggle to Strength.
+Click here to read this edition or view our archives.